LucasGaleano/wazuh-cli/README.md

-## For getting all the packages from wazuh, use wazuhpg.py
+## To get all the packages from wazuh, use wazuhpg.py
+This is an aditional script to get all the packages from all the agents.
+You need to install the requirements.txt to use this. pip3 install -r requirements.txt

 ### Usage: